Vaesea/platformer-base/README.md

 SuperTux mod, PepperTux, specifically the HaxeFlixel version.

-This will hopefully be a good base for any platformer game, which is why it will have a few branches.
+This will hopefully be a good base for any platformer game, which is why it will have two branches.

 ## Branches
 Both branches will likely be unstable.
 For stable code, please go